WICG/aom/reference-delegate-explainer.md

 If a shadow tree delegates the `for` attribute (either implicitly with `referenceDelegate` or explicitly with `referenceDelegateMap`), then that also applies when the host element is nested inside a label.
 The label becomes associated with the reference delegate element.

-In the following example, the label of `<input id="real-input" />` is "Fancy input".
+In the following example, the label of the `<input>` is "Fancy input".

 ```html
 <label>